Green-Bordered Cards are a Unique Find in the T205 Set

 First things first.
 Green-bordered cards are totally legit.
 A better way of saying it is that you shouldn’t be scared off by seeing a T205 with a green border instead of the customary gold border.
 Sure, you can find T205s out there that are fakes with all sorts of border colors.
 The point here is that seeing a card with a green border does not mean it is not authentic.
 To the contrary, they are just as legit as the gold border cards.

 T205 cards also aren’t the only ones to exhibit that kind of variation in the borders.
 The T210 Old Mill red-bordered cards are sometimes found with orange or yellowish borders instead.
 But the green border cards are unique and much rarer than the regular gold border versions.
 How rare are they?
-I have approximately 225 or so T205 cards and less than ten have a green border.
+I have approximately 225 or so T205 cards and only a handful have a green border.

 So what do the cards look like?
 Well, before we get to the purely green cards, let’s have a look at a gold border and a partially green one.

 To the left here is a regular T205 card with the standard gold borders.
 This is a cleaner one and you will find them in various types of condition, obviously.
 But the card on the left is how the cards were intended to look.
 You’ve got a clean, distinctive gold-colored border.

 The card on the right is something you might come across as well.
 This is a cross between the gold and the green.
 If you look at these cards, they’ll have some gold and some green.
 Particularly at the top, you can see a mix of the two colors.
 It almost looks either like a card that had gold borders that are fading away to a green border or vice versa.

 With that out of the way, let’s look at a more traditional green-bordered T205.

 T205 Green Border Comparison